 An innovative new approach to delivering evidence-based and coordinated support to the children and families at the right time.

-The response is an innovative new way to support families to stay together or reunify them when children have been in care services, especially during the COVID-19 pandemic.
+The response is an innovative new way to support families to stay together or reunify them when children have been in care services.

 It is prioritised for 3 groups of children and young people (and their families) who meet specific eligibility criteria, including pregnant women and their unborn children, children from birth to 5 years and children 10 to 15 years.

 In 2020–21, the response is being delivered by community service organisations in each of the 17 departmental areas.

 Practitioners delivering the response work together with Child Protection and community service practitioners, as well as other professions involved with a family to provide coordinated support to families.

 A new Child Protection Navigator role has been created to help families be identified as early as possible for the response and to promote connected and coordinated practice between the response team and Child Protection.

 Each family connected into the response is supported by a lead practitioner.
 The response practitioner will work with families to seek to understand their unique experience and perspectives and will deliver support families through programs and strategies that have been proven to make a difference for children and families.